sail-sg/zero-bubble-pipeline-parallelism/README.md

 In this quick implementation, we capture the weight gradient computation of linear layers (located in `megatron/core/tensor_parallel/layers.py`) and store them in a `WeightGradStore` (see below).
 The execution of these computations is then deferred during scheduling, as handled in `megatron/core/pipeline_parallel/schedules.py`.

+Note: in this branch, we implement a variation of ZB-H1 (see the bottom schedule in the figure) to better integrate with Tensor Parallelism.

 ### `WeightGradStore`